 Unencumbered liquid assets include high-quality assets that are marketable, can be pledged as security for borrowings, and can be converted to cash in a time frame that meets liquidity and funding requirements.
 Liquid assets are primarily held in our trading businesses, as well as in supplemental liquidity pools that are maintained for contingent liquidity risk management purposes.
 The liquidity values recognized for different asset classes under BMO's risk management framework reflect management's assessment of the liquidity values of those assets under a severe stress scenario.
 Liquid assets held in our trading businesses comprise cash on deposit with central banks, short-term deposits with other financial institutions, highly-rated debt securities, equity securities and short-term reverse repurchase agreements.
-Supplemental liquidity pool assets primarily comprise cash on deposit with central banks, short-term deposits meet the definition of high-quality liquid assets under a agreement and agency debt.
+Supplemental liquidity pool assets primarily comprise cash on deposit with central banks, securities, and short-term reverse repurchase agreements for highly-rated Canadian federal and provincial government debt and U.S. federal government and agency debt.
 Substantially all supplemental liquidity pool assets meet the definition of high-quality liquid assets under Basel III.
 The size of the supplemental liquidity pool is integrated with our assessment of liquidity risk.
 In order to comply with local regulatory requirements, certain legal entities maintain their own minimum liquidity positions.
 There may be legal and regulatory restrictions on BMO's ability to use liquid assets held at one legal entity to support the liquidity requirements of another legal entity.